Gaius-Augustus/pygustus/README.md

 The following examples assume that Python 3 is the default on the executing system.
 To ensure the usage of Python 3, the use of a virtual environment is recommended.
 A virtual environment can be created with [venv](https://docs.python.org/3/library/venv.html).

 # Installation
-Currently Pygustus is in alpha development status.
-For testing purposes an early version is published on TestPyPI.
-Since the required biopython library is not available on TestPyPi, it must be installed before the Pygustus installation.
-This can be installed as follows.
+Pygustus is in alpha development status. **Currently it is not recommended for productive use.** Pygustus can be installed from PyPi as follows.
 ~~~
-pip install biopython
-pip install -U -i https://test.pypi.org/simple/ pygustus
+pip install pygustus
 ~~~
-**Pygustus is currently not recommended for productive use**.
-A release on PyPi will follow soon.
 ## Building Pygustus from source
 As an alternative to installing Pygustus from PyPi, Pygustus can also be built from source as follows.
 After cloning the repository from GitHub,
 ~~~